serguei-k/input-form-dialog/README.md

 ## InputFormDialog
-InputFormDialog is a simple library that provides a multi-type input dialog for Qt.
+InputFormDialog is a simple library that provides a multi-type input dialog for Qt5.

 The goal was to make it as easy to use as the static get methods in [QInputDialog](http://doc.qt.io/qt-5/qinputdialog.html) such as `QInputDialog::getText` or `QInputDialog::getInt`.